NoaLwx/CreatieCoding_blog.1/posts/week7audio.md

     }
 }

-const cnv_0 = document.getElementById (`rapid_notes`)
-cnv_0.width = cnv_0.parentNode.scrollWidth;
-cnv_0.height = cnv_0.width * 9 / 16;
-cnv_0.style.backgroundColor = 'orange';

-// Initialize audio context
-init_audio();

-    // making an array of midi notes const notes = [ 62, 66, 69, 73, 74, 73, 69, 66 ]
+// array of notes for the sounds const notes = [ 69, 73, 76 ]

-    // declaring a mutable iterator
-    let i = 0
+// declaring a mutable iterator let i = 0

-    // declaring a mutable state value
-    let running = false
+// declaring a mutable state value let running = false

 // declaring a mutable variable for
 // the period of time between notes let period = 200

 // declaring a mutable variable for
 // the length of the note
 let len = 0

-    // declaring a function that plays the next not function play_note (note, length) {
+function play_note (note, length) {

     // if the audio context is not running, resume it